Fundoo-Solutions/angularjs-modal-service/README.md

 angularjs-modal-service
 =======================

-#####An AngularJS service that creates a Modal Popup with a given HTML template and controller.
+An AngularJS service that creates a Modal Popup with a given HTML template and controller.

-#####The Service createDialog can be used to create a modal using Twitter's Bootstrap on the fly.
+The Service createDialog can be used to create a modal using Twitter's Bootstrap on the fly.

-#####How To Use:
+## Requirements

+1. Twitter Bootstrap CSS
+2. JQuery JS (No need for JQuery-UI)
+3. the createDialog.js file

+## Using it:

 1. Include the createDialog.js file in your index.html file.
 2. Include the 'fundoo.services' as a module dependency when you define your app
 3. Import the createDialog Service in your App Controller.
 4. Call the createDialog() function from your controller, using the following syntax :

 ```
 createDialog([template_url],{